AnthonyMichaelTDM/mecomp/README.md

 ## Introduction

-MECOMP is a local music player inspired by [festival](https://github.com/hinto-janai/festival) that it is designed to solve a very specific problem:
+MECOMP is a local music player that it is designed to solve a very specific problem:

 > I have a large collection of music, organizing my music by artist and album is not enough, I want to be able to organize my music by other criteria, such as genre, mood, etc.
 > Typically, I would have to create a playlist for each of these criteria, but that is tedious and time consuming.